 Khalsa’s unblemished start to the season continued as Dan Westwood’s hat-trick helped pave the way for a five-star showing against Sphinx.

-It took until the 14thminutes before Westwood opened the scoring, stooping low to head home Sean Williams’ probing right wing cross.
+It took until the 14th minute before Westwood opened the scoring, stooping low to head home Sean Williams’ probing right wing cross.
 But Khalsa had turned the screws from the start and had already tested Sphinx keeper Tom Cross who had denied Williams after some excellent work by Carlo Franco.

 The second arrived on 21 minutes, Liam Armstrong putting it on a plate for Westwood to tap home his second.